December 1, 1865 – Lady Macbeth arrives at Famous Oil Boom Town –

 Enron, once the world’s largest energy-trading company, filed for Chapter 11 bankruptcy protection, beginning one of the largest corporate scandals in U.S. history.
 The Houston-based company had reached a market value of almost $70 billion before it collapsed, causing thousands of employees to lose their jobs and more than $2 billion in pensions.

-In 2006, former Enron Chairman and CEO Kenneth Lay and former Chief Operating Officer Jeffrey Skilling were tried in federal district court; the jury convicted both of multiple counts of securities and wire fraud.
-New accounting regulations resulted from scandal.
+In 2006, former Enron Chairman and CEO Kenneth Lay and former Chief Operating Officer Jeffrey Skilling were tried in federal district court.
+The jury convicted both executives of multiple counts of securities and wire fraud.
+New state and federal accounting regulations resulted from scandal.

 Eleven months after the 1969 offshore platform oil spill at Santa Barbara, California, President Richard M. Nixon established the U.S. Environmental Protection Agency.